charasyn/Information/Project/README.md

 ## 💺 Project Phases

 The project will be done in several phases, each of which will be an assignment.
 Phases will cover steps in the process of creating a quality software result in the context of an eXtreme Programming process model.
-Assignments will be on the quality control aspects of requirements, rapid prototyping, design, coding, integration and analysis of the product you are building.
+Assignments will be on the quality control aspects of requirements, rapid prototyping, design, coding, integration, and analysis of the building's product.
-Throughout the project, you should keep records of all evidence of your product quality control steps and evolution, in order to make the marketing case that you have a quality result at the end of the course.
+Throughout the project, you should keep records of all evidence of your product quality control steps and evolution to make the marketing case that you have a quality result at the end of the course.

 Your final products will be tested and evaluated by an independent evaluator.

 ## 💺 Project Schedule

 The course project consists of six assignments, with separate handouts for each one.
-Assignments are scheduled to be due as indicated on the course website (preliminary, subject to change).
+Assignments are scheduled to be due, as indicated on the course website (preliminary, subject to change).

 ## 💺 Hand-In